-- Read and understand Keeping Children Safe in Education (2024), in full, and all associated policies. - Familiarise themselves with their role within the local safeguarding arrangements, ensuring that those who have responsibility for the management of behaviour, inclusion, Special Educational Needs, attendance, and exclusions carry out their duties with a safeguarding consideration.
+- Read and understand Keeping Children Safe in Education (2025), in full, and all associated policies.

+- Familiarise themselves with their role within the local safeguarding arrangements.
+Also ensuring that those with a responsibility carry out their duties with a safeguarding consideration.
+This includes those that lead on:

+- a) Behaviour

+- b) Inclusion

+- c) Special Educational Needs and Disabilities

+- d) Attendance

+- e) Suspensions and exclusions